performancecopilot/pcp/docs/pcp-users-and-administrators-guide.rst

 Comments
 ^^^^^^^^

-commentsComments may be embedded anywhere in the source, in either of these forms:
+Comments may be embedded anywhere in the source, in either of these forms:

 ``/* text */``